mvishwa27/volt-mx-docs/source/Iris/iris_widget_prog_guide/Content/FlexScrollContainer_Properties.md

 > **_Note:_** Locale-level configurations take priority when invalid values are given to this property, or if it is not defined.

-### The mirroring widget layout properties should be defined as follows.
+<b>The mirroring widget layout properties should be defined as follows.</b>

 ```